Krishnkumar542/INX-Future-Inc-Employee-Performance-Analysis-using-Power-BI/README.md

 ## **Final Conclusion**

 Based on educational background and job roles, the major cause of employee performance issues is job satisfaction and salary hike percentage.
-Especially, young employees between 26 - 35 age group in the job role of Sales Executive and Developer.
-Therefore, Mr Brain, CEO of INX Future Inc should raise the salary hike percentage (more than 15%) of young employees (between 26 - 35 age) who have at least two years of working experience at the company.
+Especially, young employees between 26 - 35 age group in the job role of Sales Executive, Developer and others.
+Therefore, Mr Brain, CEO of INX Future Inc should raise the salary hike percentage (increase to more than 15%) of young employees (between 26 - 35 age) who have at least two years of working experience at the company.